-In such situations, cut the mound back by half to improve the appearance, encourage blooming as well as to increase the flowering period.
+In such situations, cut the mound back by half to improve the appearance, encourage blooming as well as increase the flowering period.

-Overall, hardy geraniums are low maintenance plants and once established they only require little care apart from ensuring regular watering.
+Overall, hardy geraniums are low-maintenance plants, and once established, they only require little care apart from ensuring regular watering.